bschatzj/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+A token is used as an authentication to prove that one is logged in.
+It is stored in local storage so it proves that youre still logged in even if the page is refreshed or left.

 - [ ] What steps can you take in your web apps to keep your data secure?
+Use tokens to require one to log in and use protected routes to not allow one to get to a page unless they have the specific token that's needed.

 - [ ] Describe how web servers work.
+Web servers are things that provide the data that forms web pages.
+They are what gets accessed when one trys to get to a web page.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Create is associated with put, and post.
+Read is associated with get.
+Update is associated with Put.
+Delete is associated with delete.

 ## Project Set Up